Hickories – Carya SPP.: Edible & Medicinal Uses of the Sweet “Nuts” of Wild Plants

 Read more

-Alder-leaved Buckthorn – Rhamnus Alnifolia: Edible & Medicinal Uses of the Native Buckthorn of Ontario
+Alder-leaved Buckthorn – Endotropis Alnifolia: Edible & Medicinal Uses of the Native Buckthorn of Ontario

-Alderleaf buckthorn AKA Alder-leaved buckthorn (rhamnus alnifolia) is Ontario’s only native buckthorn/rhamnus spp.
+Alderleaf buckthorn AKA Alder-leaved buckthorn (Endotropis alnifolia syn.
+Rhamnus alnifolia) is Ontario’s only native buckthorn.
 Sadly it’s much rarer than the very aggressive nonnatives.
 It has seen some edible and medicinal usage.
-Alder-leaved buckthorn (rhamnus alnifolia) is rare around Haliburton.
-In our flora book it was spotted in one location, along the railroad amoung speckled alders, which …
+I had to change the Latin name with the times in the images and text here, but the older synonym will stay in …

 Read more